 Early Decision 1 November 15

-Early Decision 2 January 15
+Early Decision 2 January 1

+Regular-Decision January 15

-Returning Students January 15
+Returning Students November 15

-Regular-Decision February 15

-Fall Semester Transfers (Entering September 2021) April 15
+Fall Semester Transfers (Entering September 2023) March 15

-Spring Transfers (Entering January 2022) November 15

-THE FINANCIAL AID AWARD LETTER
+THE FINANCIAL AID AWARD OFFER

-First time applicants who are admitted to Wesleyan will receive a financial aid award letter at the time of the admission decision notification.
-This letter will be viewable on WesCheck.
-A hard copy will also be sent to the home address.
-Upperclass students will receive an email notification referring them to the SIMON portal to view the financial aid award (when available).
+First time applicants who are admitted to Wesleyan will receive a financial aid award offer at the time of the admission decision notification.
+This offer will be viewable on WesCheck.
+Returning students will receive an email notification prompting them to view the financial aid award offer via the SIMON portal (when available in summer).